MP Estate Planning UK

 Understanding DLA components and rates

-It is not enough to simply have DLA.
-The care component must be middle or highest, or the mobility component at the higher rate.
-Those thresholds matter because they are written into the qualifying rules.
+It is not enough to simply be in receipt of DLA.
+The care component must be at the middle or highest rate, or the mobility component must be at the higher rate.
+These specific thresholds are written into the qualifying rules — a lower rate of the care component alone, for example, would not qualify.
+PIP similarly requires at least the standard rate of the daily living component or the enhanced rate of the mobility component.

-Note: qualification is a technical gateway, not a label.
-If you need a quick check, read our piece on the use of trusts for vulnerable to learn more.
+Note: qualification is a technical gateway that unlocks special tax treatment — it is not a label or a diagnosis in itself.
+If you need to check whether a family member qualifies, read our piece on the use of trusts for vulnerable beneficiaries for further background, and always confirm with a solicitor experienced in this area.

 How a vulnerable beneficiary trust must be structured to get special treatment

-Special tax treatment is not automatic.
-To qualify, the trust must place the main recipient’s needs first during their lifetime.
-That means strict limits on capital and clear rules about income.
+Special tax treatment is not automatic — the trust deed itself must be drafted to meet HMRC’s structural requirements.
+To qualify, the trust must ensure that the disabled person’s needs come first during their lifetime.
+That means strict limitations on who can receive capital, clear rules about income, and caps on payments to anyone else.

 vulnerable beneficiary trust